su8/pinky-bar/README.md

 * lua >= 5.1
 * ruby >= 2.0 and pkg-config
 * R
-* assembly
+* assembly (the **as** program from binutils)
+* ecl for lisp

-Have a look at extra/scripts/pinky.{py,pl,ruby,lua,R,s}, they serve as examples how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly.
+Have a look at extra/scripts/pinky.{py,pl,ruby,lua,R,s,lisp}, they serve as examples how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly/lisp.
 You can use all languages simultaneously.

 Please, please do **NOT** export or set PYTHONPATH on it's own line.